anandr00/sample/README.md

 # sample
-sample project for new students
+sample project for new students anddtdcjnx